Oliboy50/coinche/client/src/shared/README.md

 Files in this directory are used by both `client` and `server` applications.

+This directory is located in `client/src` because:
+- the `shared` directory must be packed in the `client` application bundle
-This directory is located in `client` because the `client` build process cannot build files outside of `client/src`.
+- the `client` build process (from create-react-app) cannot reach files outside of `client/src`